-Since the last update in 2007 there have been 316 inventories conducted in the HRSU.
-Most inventories relate to wind energy, transmission lines, telecommunication, pipelines, transportation (including material sources), well pads/access roads, tree plantings and agricultural infrastructure.
-Ninety-one archeological sites were recorded during this time, over half (56%) of these were cultural material scatters.
-Additional sites with Archaic components (9) and Plains Village (3) components were identified but most were of unknown cultural/temporal affiliation.
+Since the last update in 2015 there have been 124 inventories conducted in the HRSU.
+Most inventories relate to transportation (including material source and bridges) wind energy (including transmission lines), well pads/access roads/pipelines, electric lines, tree plantings and agricultural infrastructure.
+Other inventories relate to telecommunication, trails/campgrounds, erosion control, and facilities.
+Thirty-eight archaeological sites were recorded during this time, most of these were cultural material scatters.
+Ninety-seven archaeological site leads and isolated finds were recorded.
+Sites with components dating to the Archaic (5), Woodland (8), Plains Village (1), and Unspecified Late Prehistoric (3) periods were identified but most were of unknown cultural/temporal affiliation.